 High blood sugar is no friend to your eyes.
-Here’s what to look for to protect your sight
+Here’s what to look for to prevent diabetic eye problems before they start

 When you have diabetes, your daily to-do list is long: Carefully monitor your blood sugar levels, closely manage blood pressure, watch what you eat, juggle different medications, pay attention to changes in your circulation … and so on.

-No wonder keeping an eye on vision changes rarely ranks near the top.
+No wonder keeping an eye on diabetic eye problems rarely ranks near the top.

 Diabetes-related eye conditions are the leading cause of vision impairment and blindness among working adults.
 Yet, when researchers surveyed adults with diabetes in six different countries, although 50 percent said they were concerned with vision loss at the time of diagnosis, 75 percent said the problem was a remote risk or was not really concerning.